 Make sure you have the appropriate safety gear when out horse riding.
 Accidents do happen, horses can sometimes rear up and shy away causing riders to fall.
 Here is a list of some safety equipment worth considering

-There are many great places to ride your horse in Gippsland.
+Sports in Gippsland like horse riding are very important.
+There are many great places to ride your horse in Gippsland and on your travels in Gippsland you will see many people out enjoying a ride.
 We have only covered a handful of locations in a small area of Gippsland here.
-We would love to hear any more suggestions for more Gippsland locations for hose riding.
+We would love to hear any more suggestions for more Gippsland locations for horse riding.

 We hope you liked this article from Travels in Gippsland.
-Please find 2 more article’s that we hope will inspire a visit to Gippland or more Gippsland exploring.
+Please find 2 more article’s that we hope will inspire a visit to Gippsland or more Gippsland exploring.